Diamond Head (film)

 Silent film star Billie Dove makes her last film appearance in a brief cameo.
+It was the first film credit for screenwriter Marguerite Roberts after she was blacklisted for nine years.

-Plot summary
+Plot

 Richard "King" Howland is a swaggering land baron living on the Big Island of Hawaii.
-He objects when his sister, Sloan Howland, announces she plans to marry Paul Kahana, a native Hawaiian, though Richard is having a torrid affair with an Asian woman, Mai Chen.
-During Sloan and Paul's engagement party, Mai Chen's brother attacks Richard with a knife.
+He objects when his sister, Sloane Howland, announces she plans to marry Paul Kahana, a native Hawaiian, though Richard is having a torrid affair with an Asian woman, Mai Chen.
+During Sloane and Paul's engagement party, Mai Chen's brother attacks Richard with a knife.
 Paul tries to break up the fight and is killed.
-Bitter at her brother for Paul's death, Sloan runs off to Honolulu, where she is taken in by Paul's brother, Dean, and his family.
+Bitter at her brother for Paul's death, Sloane runs off to Honolulu, where she is taken in by Paul's brother, Dean, and his family.

 Meanwhile, Mai Chen gives birth to Richard's child, but dies during childbirth.
-Richard refuses to accept the child, so Sloan takes it upon herself to care for the baby.
-After an angry fight with Sloan and Dean, Richard is confronted with a personal dilemma—whether to continue on with his close-minded ways or to welcome his newborn son into his family.
+Richard refuses to accept the child, so Sloane takes it upon herself to care for the baby.
+After an angry fight with Sloane and Dean, Richard is confronted with a personal dilemma—whether to continue on with his close-minded ways or to welcome his newborn son into his family.